How Much Life Insurance Do I Need In 2026?

 For How Long Does It Cover You?

-This is coverage that can be bought for a particular length of time.
-Typical term life insurance packages tend to come in increments of five years.
-They start at ten years and can get as high as 30 or even longer.
+This is coverage that can be purchased for a specific period.
+Typical term life insurance policies come in increments of five years.
+They start at 10 years and can go up to 30 or even longer.

 Some suitable insurance carriers will also offer a one-year renewable term.